ItsNotGoodName/ansible-role-unifi/README.md

 # ansible-role-unifi

-UniFi Network Application for Debian 10 and 11.
+UniFi Network Application for Debian 11.

 MongoDB repository will be added.